project-ocre/project-ocre.github.io/README.md

 ## Overview
 This repository contains the documentation for [Ocre](https://lfedge.org/projects/ocre/).
 This repo hosts the code for the Ocre docs site, which is separate from the main Ocre project repository.

-The live version of the documentation can be viewed at [https://example.com](https://example.com).
+The live version of the documentation can be viewed at: [https://example.com](https://example.com).

 ## Project Structure and Contribution Guidelines
 This documentation site was built using [Jekyll](https://jekyllrb.com/) and the [Just the Docs theme](https://just-the-docs.com/).

 ### Project File Structure
 ```
-.
-├── _docs/                # Documentation files (Markdown format) - main focus for contributors
+├── docs/                  # Contains all markdown files for documentation
-├── assets/               # Contains images, scripts, and other static assets
+│   └── assets/            # Holds images, CSS, JS, etc. for the documentation
-├── _config.yml           # Site configuration file
+├── _config.yml            # Jekyll configuration file, maintainers manage this
-├── Gemfile               # Ruby dependencies for Jekyll
+├── Gemfile                # Dependencies for Jekyll site, maintainers manage this
-├── Gemfile.lock          # Version lockfile for dependencies
+├── Gemfile.lock           # Locked dependencies, maintainers manage this
-├── README.md             # The file you are reading right now
+├── README.md              # You're reading this file
 └── _site/                 # Auto-generated, do not edit directly (site build output)
 ```

 ### Key Guidelines for Contributors
-* **Documentation Location:** All content related to Ocre’s documentation lives in the `_docs` folder.
+* **Documentation Location:** All content related to Ocre’s documentation lives in the `docs` folder.
 If you're contributing, focus your efforts here.
-* **Editing Scope:** Contributors (who are not maintainers) should avoid editing files outside the `_docs` folder.
+* **Editing Scope:** Contributors (who are not maintainers) should avoid editing files outside the `docs` folder.
 The rest of the structure is primarily for configuration and assets that support the documentation.
-* **Assets:** Any images, scripts, or styles related to the documentation should be placed in the assets folder.
+* **Assets:** Any images, scripts, or styles related to the documentation should be placed in the `assets` (a subdirectory of `docs`).
 When adding images, make sure to reference them correctly in your Markdown files.

 This structure and these guidelines help ensure the integrity and maintainability of the Ocre documentation site while allowing contributions to focus on content updates.